Republic of Ireland national football team: 2008–2019: Trapattoni & O'Neill spells in charge and Mick McCarthy's return

-2020–present: Stephen Kenny era
+2020–2023: Stephen Kenny era

 On 4 April 2020, amid the global COVID-19 pandemic, McCarthy stood down as manager and was immediately replaced by Stephen Kenny.
 On 3 September 2020, Ireland drew 1–1 away to Bulgaria in Kenny's first match as manager.
 The following month, Ireland played its postponed Euro 2020 semi-final play-off match against Slovakia.
 The match finished 0–0 after extra time and a 4–2 penalty shootout defeat saw Slovakia progress to the play-off final.

 In March 2021, Ireland played two 2022 FIFA World Cup qualifiers; losing 3–2 away to Serbia before losing at home 1–0 to Luxembourg.
 Ireland would ultimately fail to qualify for the World Cup as they ended the campaign with a third-place finish in their group.

-On 8 June 2021, Chiedozie Ogbene became the first ever African-born player to represent the Republic of Ireland, when he made his debut in a 0–0 draw away to Hungary.
+On 8 June 2021, Chiedozie Ogbene became the first African-born player to represent the Republic of Ireland, when he made his debut in a 0–0 draw away to Hungary.

+In the UEFA Euro 2024 qualifying, Ireland was placed in Group B. After recording only two wins against Gibraltar, Ireland finished the group in fourth place behind France, the Netherlands and Greece, failing to qualify for the fourth tournament in a row.

+In October 2023, the Republic of Ireland was confirmed as co-host of UEFA Euro 2028 alongside England, Scotland, Wales and Northern Ireland.
+However, due to the unusually high number of involved associations in the bid, Ireland was not granted automatic qualification to the tournament.
+Instead, all teams will participate in qualifying, with two spots allocated to the best performing hosts which are unable to qualify on merit.
+Ireland will host games at Aviva Stadium.